craftingcity/RollHighOrDie/Core RHoD/Selections Glossary/Features/Features - Communal.md

 Target an ally who can hear you.
 Until the beginning of your next turn, that ally gains the 'Rallied' [[Emboldenment]].

-## Protective Stance
-###### REQ: 2EXP
-###### 2 AP
-###### Use: Shield
-'You hold your shield over an ally, taking the burden of combat from them for a moment.'

-Target an adjacent ally.
-Until the beginning of your next turn, if they are the target of an attack and they are still adjacent to you, you are the target of that attack instead.

 # EXP - 3
 ## Cover Fire
 ###### REQ: 3EXP